CREATING GOOD CHOCOLATE FROM TREE TO BAR

 The cacao trees grow flowers which then turn into the fruit of the tree.
 These come in the form of pods.
 Pods contain between 20 and 30 beans that are surrounded by a white pulp.

 The first two stages of chocolate-making happen on site in Peru: these are the fermentation and drying stages.
+These are key stages and essential to the development of flavour in the beans.

 The initial quality of the beans, combined with these two necessary processes are key factors in the development of flavour.